Chem284Materials/pr1_md/README.md

 In at least a couple of paragraphs, explain your parallelization strategy.
 This explanation should include a clear description of how you distribute data across ranks and how you distribute the work of the calculation.
+It should identify the key choices you made when selecting this parallelization strategy and any associated performance trade-offs.
 Add your answer to the section provided below.

 ## Answer